Source: Thinking Sideways Podcast

 nl | Thema: Ontwikkeling in natuur en maatschappij

-While within the Stalinist ideology Darwinism was rejected in favor of Lysenkoïsm, and in anthropology the determinist and mechanical theses of the unilinear “five stages” of development was maintained (apparently based on Lewis Henry Morgan), there has been an alternative developped within the Communist Left.
+Within the Stalinist ideology (pretending to be ‘Marxist’) Darwinism was rejected in favor of Lysenkoïsm, and in anthropology the determinist and mechanical theses of the unilinear “five stages” of development was maintained (apparently based on Lewis Henry Morgan), there has been an alternative developped within the Communist Left.
 Here we aim to present these contributions, as well as a few directions to move forward.

-It is difficult to study biology without studying anthropology, and even more the other way around; there are too many analogies, and comparing the two learns a lot on method and classification.
+It is difficult to study biology without studying anthropology, and even more the other way around; there are too many analogies, and comparing the two learns a lot on method, classification, perspectives, and most of all prejudices.
 The two have too much in common, but they are also clearly distinct: the one applies to nature, the other to human society.

 Here we do not pretend to provide definite answers, only to give some orientation to the subjects, and materials which are often hard to find.

 I. Two great thinkers of the 19th Century